 - What You Shouldn’t Do

-Your phone might be acting slow, but that doesn’t necessarily mean you need a multiple-step process to fix the issues causing the slow down.
-Sometimes, the simplest solution to your problems is also the correct one, so we’ll start by taking a look at some of the easiest ways to fix your phone or tablet.
-While you might be tempted to do a full factory restore of your device, there are quite a few steps you should take before we get that far.
-So, in no particular order, here are some quick fixes for your Android device.
+Your phone might be acting slow, but that doesn’t necessarily mean you need a multiple-step process to fix the issues causing the slowdown.
+Sometimes, the simplest solution to your problems is also the correct one, so we’ll start by taking a look at some of the easiest ways to fix the speed of your phone or tablet.

 Restart Your Phone or Tablet

 Yes, this is an obvious tip, but you’d be surprised how long people go without restarting their phones, tablets, and other Android devices.
 Hardware running Android requires the occasional restart, just to cycle out applications running in the background of your device.